Danny0408/Educake-Helper/README.md

 ---

 ## **💻 Contributing**
-Want to improve this script? **Pull requests are welcome and apreciated !** (Simply a project me and chatGPT made in class)
+Want to improve this script? **Pull requests are welcome and appreciated!** (Simply a project me and chatGPT made in class)

 ### **To contribute:**
 1. **Fork this repository** 🍴
 2. **Clone your fork** 🔥

 4. **Create a Pull Request** ✅

 ---